awarenet/ros5e/readme.md

 This module implements the core mechanics of the **Ruins of Symbaroum** conversion for Foundry VTT (DnD5e system).
 It adds support for corruption, revised resting rules, and integrated data.

+Head over to [Free League Publishing](https://freeleaguepublishing.com) to get the core rulebooks.
+This module is useless without the sourcebooks, support the creators!

 ## Prerequisites

 To use this module, you must have the following installed and active: